 The Fullwith Header module is the ideal module to create a "Header Hero".
-You can add a large image, text, logo and one or two action call buttons.
+You can add a large image, text, logo and one or two call to action buttons.

 Module #43: Fullwidth Image

-The full-width image module works like the Image module classic.
-You can use it in a Full Screen section (purple section) only.
+The Full Width Image module works like the image module classic.
+You will be able to use it within a Full Screen section (purple section) only.

 Module #44: Fullwidth Menu

-This module will allow you to add a new navigation in your pages, different from your main navigation.
+This module will allow you to add a new navigation to your pages, different from your main navigation.

 This module will allow you to build original layouts that are out of the ordinary.

-By the way, that's what I suggest you do in this tutorial: replace the main menu with a menu that attaches to the scroll.
+In fact, that's what I suggest you do in this tutorial: replace the main menu with a menu that is fixed to the scroll.

 Module #45: Fullwidth Portfolio

-The Full Screen Portfolio module offers the same features as the Portfolio module classic.
-You can insert your portfolios in a Full Screen section (purple section).
+The Full Screen Portfolio module offers the same functionality as the Portfolio module classic.
+You will be able to insert your portfolios in a full screen section (purple section).

 Module #46: Fullwidth Post Title

-The full screen post title module works like the module Post title classic.
-However, like the other "full screen" modules, you can only use it in a Full Screen section (purple section).
+The full screen post title module works like the module Title of the post module.
+However, like the other "full screen" modules, you will only be able to use it in a full screen section (purple section).

-We have just seen all the modules that the Divi Builder offers.
+We've just seen all the modules that Divi Builder offers.
 The list is impressive...
-Yet it may not be enough according to the needs of your project.
+However, it may not be enough depending on the needs of your project.

-How then to enrich the Divi modules?
+So how do you enrich Divi's modules?
 There are many solutions:

 - Add a plugin/addon for Divi: read my article listing the free plugins for Divi.
 There will certainly be features you are looking for and it's free...

 - Even better!
-Use them to Divi's hidden features for Gutenberg !
-These are pre-configured shortcodes that you can display wherever you want.
+Use the Divi's hidden features for Gutenberg !
+These are pre-configured shortcodes that you can make appear everywhere you want.

-- Develop (or have developed) your own modules according to your needs: ElegantTheme has recently opened up the possibility of developing its own modules.
-Certainly, it's not given to everyone because you need to master many technologies and web languages to achieve this, but a seasoned developer should be able to do it easily.
+- Develop (or have developed) your own modules according to your needs: ElegantTheme has recently opened the possibility to develop its own modules.
+Of course, this is not for everyone because you must master many technologies and web languages to do so, but a seasoned developer should be able to do it with ease.
 Especially when you see the quality of the documentation provided by ElegantThemes.

-- Browse through the marketplaces dedicated to Divi: there are quite a few marketplaces that provide advice, tutos, layouts, free or paid plugins...
+- Browse through Divi dedicated marketplaces: there are quite a few marketplaces that provide tips, tutorials, layouts, free or paid plugins...
 The best known are AspenGrove, DiviCake, DiviBooster, DiviSpace, DiviDen, DiviExtended and I suppose there are still as many...